john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

  &nbsp;

-### Bonus Knot
+### Bonus Knots

-* The [Monkey's Fist](https://youtu.be/gp9w-T2d_NY?t=7) is great fun.
+* [Monkey's Fist](https://youtu.be/gp9w-T2d_NY?t=7) - Great fun.
 If your friends look bored, toss them a rope with a Monkey's Fist tied into it.
-It has limited use, but if you ever need to throw one end of a rope (over a tree branch or up to a lead climber) this is a great trick to know.
+It has limited climbing uses, but if you ever need to throw one end of a rope (over a tree branch or up to a lead climber) this is a helpful trick to know.
+* [One-Handed Figure 8](https://youtu.be/-iE8WG33xJY?t=1) - Look like a cowboy when you tie in.
+It turns out, if your reflexes are good, you can tie a figure 8 with one hand.
+This is more for style points than anything else.

  &nbsp;